random-labs/StellarHQ/README.md

 * Export the transaction file to submit the transaction later or send to other devices.
 * Supports multisig.
 Pass along the transaction via the QR code or exported file for others to sign.

-##  Offline Mode - How to create and sign the transactions offline, send online ##
+##  Offline Mode ##
+**How to create and sign the transactions offline, send online**

 1. Copy and paste your public key into the **Public Key** field.
 Alternatively you can scan a QR code that contains your Public Key by clicking on **Scan QR**
-2. Click on **New Transaction**.
+2. Click on **New Transaction**
+3. Click on **New Operation**
+4. Select desired Transaction Operation and fill in the necessary information
+5. Click **Save Operation**
+6. Add any additional Operations - up to 100 max per transaction
-3. You will have to provide the Transaction Sequence Number for your account.
+7. Before you can build the transaction you will have to provide the Transaction Sequence Number for your account.
 This can be obtained in two ways:
     1. Use the online app via your mobile or another device:
         1. Copy and paste your public key into the **Public Key** field.
 Alternatively you can scan a QR code that contains your Public Key by clicking on **Scan QR**.
 Clicking on **Create QR** will create a code of the entered Public Key.
 This can be useful for obtaining the Transaction Sequence Number when generating transactions on another device in Offline Mode.
         2. Click on **Create Transaction** tab
         3. Click on **New Transaction**
     2. Use [Stellar Lab](https://www.stellar.org/laboratory/#txbuilder) to get the next sequence number.
 Note that Stellar Lab shows an incremented number therefore you have to subtract 1 before entering it into StellarHQ.
-4. Enter the new Transaction Sequence Number,
+8. Enter the new Transaction Sequence Number,
-5. Click on **New Operation**
-6. Select desired Transaction Operation and fill in the necessary information
-7. Click **Save Operation**
-8. Add any additional Operations - up to 100 max per transaction
 9. Click on **Build Transaction**
   This will build the Transaction XDR and prepare for signing.
 10. Copy and paste your Secret Key into the **Secret Key** field.
 This will eventually support Ledger Nano.